3sarojbhattarai/rates-api/README.md

 * Test it out at http://localhost:5000 where you will see swagger documentation.

 * Curl command to see rates between two regions in an specified date range.

+   GET /rates/regions
   ```
   curl "http://127.0.0.1:5000/rates/regions?date_from=2016-01-01&date_to=2016-01-10&origin=CNSGH&destination=north_europe_main"
   ```